 - Spread a final layer of buttercream over your set-up crumbed cake, and decorate as desired.
 I used a small offset icing spatula to make a horizontal texture, then topped the cake with strawberry buttercream rosettes using a disposable piping bag and 1M star tip.
 Decorate the top of your cake with Fresh Strawberries.

 - You can let the cake set up in the fridge, but remove it from the fridge 2-3 hours before serving so it can come back to room temperature (avoid warm temperatures).
 This cake has the best texture at room temperature.
 Enjoy!

-- If you use a different brand of Strawberry extract than Olive Nation, you may need to adjust the amount to taste–it’s always better to start off with less than you need, then add more extract if you think the flavor needs to be stronger.
+- If you use a different brand of Strawberry extract than Olive Nation, you may need to adjust the amount to taste--it's always better to start off with less than you need, then add more extract if you think the flavor needs to be stronger.

 - Simple Syrup is optional, but I use it to seal in the moisture for cakes that will be refrigerated or frozen.
-While the cake cools, make a simple syrup by combining 1 Tbsp water and 1 Tbsp sugar in a small microwave-safe bowl.
+While the cake cools, make a simple syrup by combining 1 tablespoon water and 1 tablespoon sugar in a small microwave-safe bowl.
 Microwave until the sugar is dissolved after whisking, about 20-30 seconds.
-You can also make a larger batch of this (1 part sugar to 1 part water) and keep it in the fridge if you’re doing a lot of cake baking.
+You can also make a larger batch of this (1 part sugar to 1 part water) and keep it in the fridge if you're doing a lot of cake baking.
 Always cut the cake with cake rings before brushing the cake brush simple syrup, to avoid the cake being too sticky when cut.